schwemmecomics/schwemme-comics/content/comics/113/index.en.md

 Woah!
 Ernestito can draw really cute dogs!

 *Correction: Ernestito can rip really cute pictures from the internet and trace them for his comics.
-The wonders of modern technology.
+The wonders of modern technology.*

----